Cocoa2219/MultiBroadcast/README.md

 Main command: `/multibroadcast` or `/mbc`.
 Requires permission `Broadcasting` (RA Permission).

-_Note: This plugin also patches and replaces the original broadcaat command_
+_Note: This plugin also patches and replaces the original broadcast command_

 | Command                                      | Description                           | Returns         |
 | -------------------------------------------- | ------------------------------------- | --------------- |